Finnair: Nordic Regional Airlines

 Nordic Regional Airlines (Norra) is 40% owned by Finnair.
-The airline uses a fleet of ATR 72-500 aircraft in its own livery, leased from Finnair, and Embraer 190 aircraft, painted in Finnair livery.
+The airline uses a fleet of ATR 72-500 aircraft, leased from Finnair, and Embraer E190 aircraft, both painted in Finnair livery.
 The airline began operations on 20 October 2011 as a joint venture between Flybe and Finnair.
 The airline has operated under Finnair's flight code since 1 May 2015.